Find Grad Schools

 • Dancing Master

-In 2016, there was an estimated number of 6,900 jobs in the United States for Choreographer.
+In the United States, there were 6,900 jobs for Choreographer in 2016.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Choreographer by 2026.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+There will be an estimated 900 positions for Choreographer per year.

 undefined